Filtered Sessions

 Workplace Application:

-This highly interactive session gives you the tools to negotiate with the toughest CEO, vendor or employee whether live OR via zoom!
+This highly interactive session gives you the tools to negotiate with the toughest CEO, vendor or employee!

 Learning Objectives:

-• Overcome the zoom divide to get to the heart of the other side's concerns during negotiations.
+• Overcoming the zoom divide to get to the heart of the other side's concerns during negotiations.

-• Discuss the 5 Negotiation Styles (Avoid, Compete, Accommodate, Collaborate, Compromise) and when to employ (and avoid) each.
+• The 5 Negotiation Styles (Avoid, Compete, Accommodate, Collaborate, Compromise) and when to employ (and avoid) each.

-• Reframe negative internal conversations that can sabotage your negotiation prowess.
+• Reframing negative internal conversations that can sabotage your negotiation prowess.

-• Properly prepare to prevent a lousy outcome for you!
+• Employing proper preparations to prevent a lousy outcome for you!

 801: Preparing to Lead: Critical Project Management Skills for the HR Executive